An extended locally constant field approximation for nonlinear Compton scattering: Fringe cases with positive

 \section{Fringe cases with positive $\mathcal{F}_2$}

 The sign of $\mathcal{F}_2$ is important for the low-$s$ behaviour of the corrections to the LCFA rate, determining whether the rate goes to plus or minus infinity.
 For plane wave pulse shapes typically considered in the literature, we have found that $\mathcal{F}_2(\varphi) <0$ is always fulfilled for all reasonable pulse shapes, as we saw in the case of monochromatic fields.
 It is nevertheless possible to find pulse shapes for which $\mathcal{F}_2(\varphi) >0$ for some $\varphi$.
 These examples are, though, somewhat contrived, describing non-standard pulse shapes.
 As such we consider them to be, at least for the case of plane waves, fringe cases.
 The situation for general fields is less clear, and will be examined in detail elsewhere.

 However, as an initial investigation we have performed simulations of the classical propagation of electron bunches through focused Gaussian laser pulses (focal spot $5\,\mu\trm{m}$, $a_0=10...100$) in order to understand this physically relevant case.
 These calculations show that $\mathcal F_2 < 0$ holds everywhere in the vicinity of the laser focus where $a_0$ is large.
 We have found that $\mathcal F_2(\varphi) > 0$ only occurs in regions where $a_0(\varphi) \ll1$, far from the pulse focus, and it is not certain if this genuinely is positivity or an effect due to numerical error.
 We therefore looked for $\mathcal F_2(\varphi)>0$ in all regions where $a_0(\varphi) > 10^{-6}$, and found no occurrences.
-This implies that the positive values of $\mathcal F_2(\varphi)$, if they exist somewhere, would in any case be removed by the intensity filter already present in the LCFA+ for such Gaussian beams.
+This implies that the positive values of $\mathcal F_2(\varphi)$, if they exist somewhere, would in any case be removed by the intensity filter already present in the \lcfap for such Gaussian beams.